GregThib/ttrss-tumblr-gdpr/README.md

 Plugin for TT-RSS to workaround GDPR in Europe

 # INSTALLATION
-Put the af_tumblr_gdpr into your plugins.local if you have (or plugins if not)
+- Put the af_tumblr_gdpr into your plugins.local if you have (or plugins if not)
+- Activate it in UI configurator, or by config.php for the while instance